lekum/RESTduino/README.md

     python restduino.py

-and you will have a rest interface in port 5000.
+and you will have a rest interface at port 5000.

 For example, you can light up the built-in LED at pin 13 with curl: